Please note that the copy function is not enabled for this field.

 Experimental: Swisse Ultiboost Memory + Focus - two tablets daily, one tablet during or immediately after breakfast, and one tablet during or immediately after lunch, for the duration of the trial period

-Placebo Comparator: Placebo - two tablets daily, one tablet during or immediately after breakfast, and one tablet during or immediately after lunch, for the duration of the trial period
+Placebo comparator: Placebo - two tablets daily, one tablet during or immediately after breakfast, and one tablet during or immediately after lunch, for the duration of the trial period

-Other interventions: Swisse Ultiboost Memory + Focus
+Treatment: Other: Swisse Ultiboost Memory + Focus

 B vitamins help energy release, help with metabolism of food into energy, assist energy production and vitality.